a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

 <span class="cmd-repl-prompt">>>></span> <span class="cmd-repl-input">pagination.items</span>
 <span class="cmd-repl-results">[&lt;Widget name=bim, info_url=http://www.baz.bar&gt;]</span></code></pre>

+Finally, we retrieve the second (and final) page of `Widget` objects with five items per page by calling `Widget.query.paginate(page=2, per_page=5)`.
+We then verify that this is, in fact, the second page by calling `pagination.page`.
+We know `pagination.has_next` should be `False` since this is the final page of `Widgets`, and `pagination.has_prev` should be `True`. `len(pagination.items)` is one since there are six total `Widgets` and items #1-5 were shown on `page=1`.
+Lastly, we verify that `pagination.items` contains a single `Widget` object.

+Hopefully, this helps you understand the structure of the `Pagination` class and the behavior of the `paginate` method.
+Understanding both is crucial to implementing the remaining functionality of the `api.widget_list` endpoint.
+Next, we need to create an API model for the `Pagination` class which will be considerably more complex than the API model we created for the `User` class.

 ### `pagination_model` API Model

+In order to send a paginated list of widgets as part of an HTTP response, we need to serialize it to JSON.
+I explained the purpose of API Models and how Flask-RESTPlus uses them to serialize database objects in  <a href=http://localhost:1313/series/flask_api_tutorial/part-4/#user-model-api-model" target"_blank">Part 4</a>.
+If you need a refresher, please review it.

-We need to update the import statements in `app/api/widgets/dto.py` to include Flask-RESTPlus classes that allow us to format various data types as JSON.
+First, we need to update the import statements in `app/api/widgets/dto.py` to include the Flask-RESTPlus `Model` class, as well as a bunch of classes from the `fields` module .
 Add **Line 6** and **Line 7** and save the file:

 {{< highlight python "linenos=table,linenostart=2,hl_lines=5-6" >}}import re
 from datetime import date, datetime, time, timezone

 from dateutil import parser
-from flask_restplus import Model from flask_restplus.fields import Boolean, Integer, List, Nested, String from flask_restplus.inputs import positive, URL from flask_restplus.reqparse import RequestParser
+from flask_restplus import Model from flask_restplus.fields import Boolean, DateTime, Integer, List, Nested, String, Url from flask_restplus.inputs import positive, URL from flask_restplus.reqparse import RequestParser